 When you press the OK button to dismiss the Run Summary, the Wizard will advance ready for the next Get action.

-Once you have been using AlbumPlays for a while, you will have already built up a set of rules to handle any cases where Last.fm is in disagreement with you, regarding how your tracks should be tagged.
+Once you have been using AlbumPlays for a while, you will have built up a set of rules to handle any cases where Last.fm is in disagreement with you, regarding how your tracks should be tagged.
 This should mean that you mostly get a clear run, as illustrated above.

-Even if you do get some new mismatches, AlbumPlays does much of the heavy lifting for you.
+If you do get some new mismatches, AlbumPlays does much of the heavy lifting for you.

 If Last.fm begins to enforce a new auto-correction to one of your tracks, the simplest fix is often to just re-tag your track, and then re-run the AlbumPlays Approve action.
 This will re-audit and complete processing for the batch.